 No product in cart

 The house built by Archea is located at number 86 in rua Harmonia, in the Vila Madalena district.
-The address is stamped into the reinforced concrete wall, on the left side of the entrance door, like a bas-relief.
-The concrete is dark red, throughout the house.
-Everything is made from concrete, corten and wood.
+The address is stamped into the reinforced concrete wall, like a bas-relief, located on the left side of the entrance door.
+The concrete is dark red, continuously shown throughout the house.
+Everything is made from concrete, Corten and wood.
 The building occupies a narrow plot in the southern part of the street.

 The exterior of the Archea building, with its dark, neutral, uniform colour, immediately represented a backdrop for a new work.

 The construction is a parallelepiped with a rectangular, or rather trapezoidal, base, since the rear part is sliced diagonally from the alley and hollowed internally, to create a cloister-like space.
 The first level is a raised floor, created for practical reasons as a precaution against regular flooding in the area from the Rio Pinheiros.
 The second level is accessible from a stairway located at the rear of the plot, that widens as it rises, harmonising the trapeze shape with the orthogonal nature of the building.
 The third level is composed of a roof terrace that contains a turret construction and a cubic structure for technical services.
 Together with the two floors below, the effect is that of a small tower-house, with a tree on the top, which immediately recalls the holm oaks on the medieval Guinigi Tower in Lucca.

 The architecture of Rua Harmonia picks up a tradition, developing, accepting, and enriching it with another chapter that enables it to evolve in a linguistic dialogue with its context; it is so connected and at the same time, so autonomous, that it could become a home for its designer.